psychemedia/middle-english-romances/sir-amadace.md

 And all that was in whytte.
 To the porter he seyd anon,
-" To thi lorde, sir, that thou gwon,
+"To thi lorde, sir, that thou gwon,

 And telle hym bod-word tyte:
 Yf he aske owght of me,